Carbon Monoxide and the Potential for Exhaust Poisoning in Explorers

 Ford motion to dismiss the case was denied.
 It probably had something to do with two Technical Service Bulletins (TSB) Ford released:

-Ford tried to downplay the TSBs but the judge didn’t buy it.
+Ford tried to downplay the TSBs however the judge didn’t buy it.
 I bet they were fuming.

 (I’ll see myself out).